 The complete control software is available via the download tab (above)Both sensor firmware and Clarity II upgrades may be available.

-The complete package, shown above, includes sensor with mounting bracket (shown attached to a pole), cable, adapter box, universal AC power supply with international plugs, USB cable, protective cover, and PC software.
+The complete package, shown above, includes sensor with mounting bracket (shown attached to a pole), cable, adapter box, universal AC power supply with international plugs, USB cable, and PC software.

 Read an independent review of the Boltwood Cloud Sensor on CloudyNights.com.